ksu-hmi/Medication-Management-Tool/projectroadmap.md

 - [x] Correctly update the section that sets and alerts reminders (Ann)
 - [x] Add code for viewing saved notes in the app (Calise)
 - [x] Each member must commit changes for at least 6 codes that are of significant sizes (ALL)
-- [x] Update the tasklists in the projectroadmap.md file by completing and/or adding emerging tasks throughout the project time period (ALL)
+- [x] Update the task lists in the projectroadmap.md file by completing and/or adding emerging tasks throughout the project time period (ALL)
-- [x] Change the back ground and fore ground color scheme for the clock (Shanil)
+- [x] Change the background and foreground color scheme for the clock (Shanil)

 # Sprint 3

 - [x] Update and refine the project codes as in Sprint #2 until the end-product application runs effectively (ALL)
 - [x] Create a single PowerPoint slide introducing the project
-- [x] Prepare for Final presentation (ALL)
+- [x] Prepare for the Final presentation (ALL)
 - [x] Schedule time with the team to record the Final presentation on Teams (Calise)
-- [x] Create Powerpoint slides for presentation (ALL)
+- [x] Create PowerPoint slides for presentation (ALL)